shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 API requests are tied to either a normal user or a service account, or are treated as anonymous requests.
 This means every process inside or outside the cluster, from a human user typing kubectl on a workstation, to kubelets on nodes, to members of the control plane, must authenticate when making requests to the API server, or be treated as an anonymous user.

+## Best practise for RBAC with Azure Active Directory

+* Use AD groups user acccess, not individual kubernetes users (subjects) for single, central and simplified maintenance
+* Use AD groups service access, not kubernetes service accounts for system access for single, central and simplified maintenance

 ## Apply RBAC to Azure AD users and groups